Policy 2316 - Policies and Procedures of the Council of Academic Deans (CADs)

 The Council of Academic Deans (CADs) coordinates academic programs and policies for the University.
 The Council considers actions taken by the Instructional Policies Committee and the Graduate Council.
 Recommendations of the Council of Academic Deans are forwarded to the President for consideration and final approval.

-Vice President for Academic Affairs (Chair), Dean of each academic college, Dean of the Graduate School, Dean of Enrollment Management (ex-officio), Dean of Library Services, and Registrar.
+Provost (Chair), Dean of each academic college, Dean of the Graduate School, Executive Director of Libraries, and Registrar (ex-officio).

 Regular meetings are scheduled monthly.
 Other meetings may be called by the Chair as the need arises.

 The Council shall abide by Robert’s Rules of Order.

 A quorum of the Council shall consist of one-half plus one of the voting members of the Council.
 The decisions of the Council shall be by a majority of the members voting.

 Instructional Policies Committee makes recommendations to the Provost (Chair) and the Council of Academic Deans; if approved by CADs, the proposal is forwarded to the President for final approval.

 Graduate Council makes recommendations to the Provost (Chair) and the Council of Academic Deans; if approved by CADs, the proposal is forwarded to the President for final approval.